 In 1994, my senior high history class walked through the halls of Sydney’s Holocaust museum.
-I cannot remember the temperature that day, although I do remember it being cold.

 At the entrance to the museum we were greeted by two elderly gentlemen.
 Both of whom warmly welcomed us, then introduced us to our tour guide.